NVIDIA/CUDALibrarySamples/cuSOLVER/syevd/README.md

 ## Description

-This code demonstrates a usage of cuSOLVER Xsyevd 64-bit function for using syevd to compute the spectrum of a dense symmetric system by
+This code demonstrates a usage of cuSOLVER syevd function for using syevd to compute the spectrum of a dense symmetric system by

 _**A**x = &lambda;x_